 Familiarity really does breed contempt sometimes, but it doesn’t have to.
 You could decide to be as admiring now as you were back then.

-Start by letting him talk, and you just listen by saying, “Uh-huh,” or, “Mmmm.”
+Start by letting him talk and just listening by saying “Uh-huh” or “Mmmm.”

-Letting him talk without correcting, suggesting, teaching, advising or freaking out is a very good start.
+Letting him talk without correcting, suggesting, teaching, advising or freaking out is a very good start to restoring your magnetism.

-4. Be The Goddess of Fun and Light (GOFL)
+4. Be the Girl of Fun and Light

 Remember that time you went camping and you and your friend couldn’t stop laughing for an hour?